Want Straight Teeth without Metal Braces? Try Invisalign

 2. How does Invisalign actually work? (⇧ top)

-Invisalign works in a similar way to metal braces, except the aligners are not noticeable and you can remove them while eating and for special occasions.
+Invisalign works in a similar way to metal braces, except the aligners are not noticeable and you can remove them while eating or for special occasions.

 You are given a series of aligners, with a new set arriving every two weeks.
 Each aligner makes gradual adjustments to the position of your teeth, from their current position to the predetermined final position.
 Here at Cosmetic Dental we show you a 3-D video of your teeth as they move into their final position, with each new aligner making a slight movement of your teeth.